Atorizil/ASL-SOTTR/README.md

 # Shadow of the Tomb Raider Load Removal and Auto Splitting

-## Steam up to v458.0 | Epic Games v458.0 only
+## Steam & Epic Games 492.0

-Auto spliiting, starting, stopping and Load Removal for Shadow of the Tomb Raider
+Auto splitting, starting, stopping and Load Removal for Shadow of the Tomb Raider

 ## Use

-This script can be used in Livesplit by activating it in the split editor once you have chosen `Shadow of the Tomb Raider` as a game
+This script can be used in LiveSplit by activating it in the split editor once you have chosen `Shadow of the Tomb Raider` as a game

 ### Manual use
 1. In **LiveSplit**, **Right Click** anywhere and click **Edit Layout**